 Refereed Scholarly Journal Articles

-Kelvin W. Willoughby, “Endogenous innovation, outward-bound international patenting and national economic development,” revise and re-submit (Journal of Technology Transfer), January 2018.
+Kelvin W. Willoughby, “Endogenous innovation, outward-bound international patenting and national economic development,” Journal of Technology Transfer (in print), published online 15 October 2018.

-Anja Tekic & Kelvin W. Willoughby, “Co-creation – child, sibling or adopted cousin of open innovation?” revise and re-submit (Innovation: Organization and Management), January 2018.
+Anja Tekic & Kelvin W. Willoughby, “Co-creation – child, sibling or adopted cousin of open innovation?”
+Innovation: Organization and Management (in print), published online 23 October 2018.

-Anja Tekic & Kelvin W. Willoughby, “The strategic coupling of intellectual property management and co-creation,” under review (Innovation: Organization and Management), January 2018.
+Anja Tekic & Kelvin W. Willoughby, “The strategic coupling of intellectual property management and co-creation,” Innovation: Organization and Management (revise and re-submit), August 2018.

 Anja Tekic & Kelvin W. Willoughby, “Contextualized co-creation: Innovating with individual external contributors throughout the product life cycle,” International Journal of Product Development, 22, 3 (2017), 230-245.